 Hercules Electric Vehicles is a new company, founded in December 2018 in Detroit, which intends to introduce on the market an all-electric pickup truck, the Hercules Alpha.

-We first noticed Hercules when Fully Charged mentioned it on its list of 10 upcoming models, but we are actually not sure how serious the project is.
+We first noticed Hercules when Fully Charged mentioned it on its list of 10 upcoming models, (see our list of all of the upcoming electric trucks) but we are actually not sure how serious the project is.
 For sure, the exterior look of the Alpha is very attractive (although it seems a bit like a converted Nissan Titan).

 The brief description on the website presents relatively strong specs with not many details about when and how it might enter production.
 It always triggers our warning lamp.
 Especially since the website looks a bit sketchy.